 The museum is open Tuesdays to Sundays from 10 a.m.-6 p.m. for visitors.
 It never opens to visitors on Mondays.
 However, every second Wednesday of every month, the museum opens until 8 p.m. for special exhibitions.
 The museum has a new online collection platform where exhibits can be viewed online.

 The Glyptothek is a museum located in Munich, Germany.
 The Bavarian King Ludwig I commissioned the museum to be home to his Greek and Roman sculpture collections in the early 1830s.
 His imagery was one of the “German Athens” kinds, where ancient Greek culture would be preserved.

-Colorful frescoes and stuccos crafted by artists of Peter von Cornelius, Wilhelm von Kaulbach, and Clemens von Zimmermann decorate the museum’s walls.
-World War Two had not many impacts on the building’s structure except for the frescoes on the walls, which were no longer there.
+Colorful frescoes and stuccos crafted by artists Peter von Cornelius, Wilhelm von Kaulbach, and Clemens von Zimmermann decorate the museum’s walls.
+World War Two had few impacts on the building’s structure except for the frescoes on the walls, which were no longer there.

 See Related: German Street Food